-My cohort of six spanned across several different schools in our district, and represented various grade levels and departments, spanning the whole K-12 continuum.
+My cohort of six came from several different schools in our district, and represented various grade levels and departments, spanning the whole K-12 continuum.
 Almost none of us knew one another in advance of our first session, but we managed to bond quickly.
 We pushed and encouraged one another throughout the week.
 Our pieces were all remarkably different and remarkably the same: they somehow joined at an intersection of love for our students, our content, and our profession.
 Many of us wrote about trying to make empathetic connections during challenging times.
 A third grade teacher wrote about connecting with a disaffected boy who had just lost his father.
-A high school foreign language teacher wrote about how an… unexpected and unexpectedly hilarious event that took place just outside the windows of her classroom helped bond a challenging group together.
-An English teacher wrote about November 9th, 2016 — how she approached going into her classroom the day after America elected Trump.
+A high school foreign language teacher wrote about how an unexpected and unexpectedly hilarious event that took place just outside the windows of her classroom united a challenging group.
+An English teacher wrote about November 9th, 2016: how she approached going into her classroom the day after America elected Trump.

 I wrote about Billy.